CiganEnterprise/CustomerRelationshipManagement/README.md

 The system has it's pro and cons but as a general view and at least for now it seems to work very well without problems being created on a solid platform.

-As it can be see below, the data from other tables was deleted but it's present in the finished table.
+As it can be seen below, the data from other tables was deleted but it's present in the finished table.

 ![Website MainView](CRM_documentation/picture_17.png)

+The products section represents the products where the company is working so that the client would know where the business is going with the ideologies as a brand.
+That section only contains a list of the products who are planned by the business, the products where the business is working and the products who are finished and are free to purchase.
+It represents just some queries from the database using the django ORM.

+This repo contains the project as an independent webapp but this project is also able to be integrated in any python django app with a huge ease.
+The configuration of the app is the only thing that is changing, including the URLS, extraction of settings and others.

+The plugin can be found here -> .....